 Bicycles were one of the first products to be regulated by the U.S. Consumer Product Safety Commission (CPSC) after Congress established the Commission to regulate the safety of consumer products at the federal level.
-In 1978, the CPSC promulgated its first rules regulating traditional human powered bicycles (16 CFR part 1512) with the goal of establishing requirements for their assembly, braking, and structural integrity
+In 1978, the CPSC promulgated its first rules regulating traditional human powered bicycles (16 CFR part 1512) with the goal of establishing requirements for their assembly, braking, and structural integrity.

 The federal safety standard sets forth detailed mechanical requirements along with those for a bicycle's many component parts and systems including steering, brakes, pedals, drive chain, protective guards, tires, wheels (and hubs), front fork, frame assembly, seats, and even reflectors.
 The standard also addresses operation and safety instructions to be provided to consumers and requisite labeling that provides consumers with certain identifying information and manufactures and private labelers with traceability information.
 If a bicycle fails any of these requirements, it is a banned product under the Federal Hazardous Substances Act (FHSA).
-Labeling.

-Product Safety Regulations for Electric Bikes
+Product Safety Regulations for Electric Bicycles

-It was not until twenty-five years after the promulgation of the first bicycle rules, in 2003, that the Commission, pursuant to an act of Congress, updated the federal safety standard for bicycles to include low-speed electric bicycles.
-At that time the CPSC definition of bicycle was amended to include "a two-or three-wheeled vehicle with fully operable pedals and an electric motor of less than 750 watts (1 h.p.), whose maximum speed on a paved level surface, when powered solely by such a motor while ridden by an operator who weighs 170 pounds, is less than 20 mph (i.e., a low-speed electric bicycle)."
+It was not until 25 years after the promulgation of the first bicycle rules, in 2003, that the CPSC, pursuant to an act of Congress, updated the federal safety standard for bicycles to include low-speed electric bicycles.
+At that time the CPSC's definition of bicycle was amended to include "a two- or three-wheeled vehicle with fully operable pedals and an electric motor of less than 750 watts (1 hp), whose maximum speed on a paved level surface, when powered solely by such a motor while ridden by an operator who weighs 170 pounds, is less than 20 mph (i.e., a low-speed electric bicycle)."
 This definition is significant because it allows electric bicycles to travel faster than 20 mph when that bicycle is powered by both a motor and human (through pedals).

-Electric bicycles, including most of those used for ridesharing purposes, are regulated by the CPSC and must comply with the mandatory federal safety standard for bicycles at 16 CFR part 1512 described above or are otherwise banned products.
+Electric bicycles, including most of those used for ridesharing purposes, are regulated by the CPSC and must comply with the mandatory federal safety standard for bicycles at 16 CFR part 1512, described above, or are otherwise banned products.

 Electric bicycles are also frequently regulated at the state level.
 Over half of the states have promulgated some form of safety related regulation regarding the operation, registration, and/or licensing of electric bicycles.
-These state rules differ meaningfully.
-State laws and regulations for electric bicycles (and scooters) will be explored further in a future Crowell & Moring publication.
+These state rules differ meaningfully from the federal safety standard.

-Product Safety Regulations for Scooters
+Product Safety Regulations for Electric Scooters

 Like rideshare bicycles, electric scooters have taken the streets of American cities by storm.
 However, unlike bicycles, electric scooters are not separately regulated consumer products.
-In other words, while scooters can still be defective and create a substantial product hazard to consumers under the Consumer Product Safety Act (CPSA), and therefore be subject to a corrective action, there is no mandatory federal safety standard that specifically addresses scooters.
-Electric scooters, at least those with a top speed less than 20 mph, are also exempt from the definition of "motor vehicles" and therefore are not required to comply with Federal Motor Vehicle Safety Standards (FMVSS) enforced by the National Highway Traffic Safety Administration (NHTSA).
+In other words, while scooters can still be defective and create a substantial product hazard to consumers under the Consumer Product Safety Act (CPSA), and therefore, be subject to a corrective action, there is no mandatory federal safety standard that specifically addresses scooters.
+Electric scooters, at least those with a top speed less than 20 mph, are also exempt from the definition of "motor vehicles," and therefore, are not required to comply with Federal Motor Vehicle Safety Standards (FMVSS) enforced by the National Highway Traffic Safety Administration (NHTSA).1